sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### gitserver: running_git_commands

-This panel indicates git commands sent to each gitserver instance.
+This panel indicates git commands running on each gitserver instance.

 A high value signals load.